 We do not accept any responsibility or liability for such third parties’ sites or programs.

-As part of day to day maintenance we analyse your IP and browser information to determine what is most effective about our website, to help us identify ways to improve the customer experience it and make it more effective
+As part of day-to-day maintenance we analyse your IP and browser information to determine what is most effective about our website, to help us identify ways to improve the customer experience and make it more effective

 When you come to our offices across the various locations we will ask for your details to provide you with a pass.
-This process is part of our ISO 270001 accreditation which requires that we know who is in our offices at all times to ensure that we protect the security of our data.
+This process is part of our ISO 27001 certification which requires that we know who is in our offices at all times to ensure that we protect the security of our data.

 Sources of marketing data include individuals who have subscribed to a newsletter, downloaded marketing collateral from our website, from events, individuals or companies with whom we have been in discussions with from a sales perspective and those who we currently do business with.
 We may also obtain contact information from publicly available sources such as social media websites, to make an initial contact with a relevant individual at a client or other company.